y1052895290/SourceSinkPushPull/README.md

 ## Networks

 Every surface (planet) has an associated *network*.
-To open the network configuration window, click the Network button from any *station* or *train*.
+To open the network configuration window, click the Network button from any station or train.
 This is where you configure all of the items/fluids that SSPP will distribute.
 For each item/fluid, you must define a few things:
-- Class: The name of the *class* of train that should deliver this item/fluid.
+- Class: The name of the class of train that should deliver this item/fluid.
 - Delivery Size: The amount of this item/fluid in one delivery.
 Larger values mean less congestion, but also larger buffers.
 - Delivery Time: The maximum travel time from any depot to any provider to any requester.
 Larger values mean larger buffers.